 Workforce development

-Who is running programs in their communities
+Program administration (or management) in their communities ( i.e. who is running programs in their communities)

-Who is doing the outreach, education and program implementation in their communities
+Program implementation in their communities ( i.e. who is doing the outreach, education and program implementation in their communities

-Track all CBO/CAA recommendations and have utilities respond to how they will or are incorporating CBo/CAA suggestions into portfolio/program design, implementation and evaluation
+Track all CBO/CAA recommendations and have Program Administrators (PAs) respond to how they will or are incorporating CBO/CAA suggestions into portfolio/program design, implementation and evaluation

+Consider creating a EJ/Low-Income focused subcommittee that focuses on issues of greatest interest to CBOs/CAAs so their time commitment is focused on issues of greatest interest to them.

 CBOs/CAAs will want to participate if it is clear their voices are making a difference

-Facilitation – Ensure that facilitator for CBO/CAA subcommittee(s) has experience facilitating a working group comprised of CBOs/CAAs
+Facilitation – Ensure that facilitator for CBO/CAA subcommittee(s) has experience facilitating a working group comprised of diverse organizations in the public and private sector.

+Regularly survey meeting attendees to understand success/challenges of maintaining an inclusive and collaborative meeting environment.

-Recruitment & Retention Recommendation #4: Engage with Contractors who work with Underrepresented Customers
+Consensus Recruitment & Retention Recommendation #4: Engage with Service Providers [FOOTNOTE that includes contractors, trade professionals, WMEBE and others] who work with Underrepresented Customers

 The Working Group recommends the following elements and next steps:

-Baseline Analysis
+Conduct Baseline Analysis

-For past three years, have all utilities to identify
+For the past three years, have all Program Administrators (PAs):

-Who did outreach and where located (was outreach performed by organization located in a CalEnvironScreen communities or not, such as a local CBO/CAA or local for-profit company)
+Identify who did outreach and where located (was outreach performed by organization located in a CalEnviroScreen communities or not, such as a local CBO/CAA or local for-profit company)

-Identify all contractors/trade allies who did installations in CalEnviroScreen Communities and where located (where the contractors/trade allies based in CalEnvironScreen Communities or Not)
+Identify all contractors/trade allies who did installations in CalEnviroScreen Communities and where located (whether the contractors/trade allies are based in CalEnviroScreen Communities or Not)

-Identify the ownership and size (diverse and/or local small business) who did the installations in CalEnviroscreen Communities
+Identify the ownership and size (diverse and/or local small business) who did the installations in CalEnviroScreen Communities

 Implementation Firms